JadedCtrl/sfeed_mastodon/README.md

 ## Usage
 ```
 $ FEDI_AUTH="yourAuthorizationTokenHere"
+$ sfeed_update ~/.config/sfeedrc
-$ sfeed_update ~/.config/sfeed/config | sfeed_mastodon https://yourServer.here
+$ cat ~/.config/sfeed/* | sfeed_mastodon https://yourServer.here
 ```

 It’s that simple.
-It’s safe to run this command several times in a row  — feed entries that have already been posted won’t be reposted.
-You can even add this to your crontab to mirror an Atom/RSS feed automatically.
+It’s safe to run these commands several times in a row  — feed entries that have already been posted won’t be reposted, if you use our example sfeedrc.

+To automatically mirror an Atom/RSS feed, you can put these commands into a script and put it in your crontab.

 ### Templates